-The project sponsor shall maintain the acoustical and/or landscape screen to provide a visual screen from and reduce noise to adjoining residences from the loading dock area.
-Mitigation measures to reduce the noise levels in the loading dock area should be incorporated into the design and operations of the hospital; such mitigation may include relocation of the trash compactor and baler, limiting the hours of truck deliveries to the loading dock area, enclosure of the trash compactor, use of acoustic panels, etc.
+The project sponsor shall provide a sound wall along West Hoag Drive as shown in the approximate location on Exhibit 4.
+Said wall shall be installed within 12 months of project approval, subject to issuance of required permits.
+To the maximum degree feasible, the sound wall shall be constructed to retain existing vegetation, which serves as a visual screen.
+Please refer to Section VIII, D. for additional landscaping requirements related to the sound wall.
+Mitigation measures to reduce the noise levels in the Loading Dock Area shall be incorporated into the design and operations of the hospital; such mitigation shall include relocation of the trash compactor and baler, limiting the hours of truck deliveries to the loading dock area, and enclosure of the trash compactor.